math470/Toxic-Comment-Classification/README.md

 Welcome to my repository for the Toxic Comment Classification project!!

-This is a Natural Language Processing (NLP) project with 3 parts .
+This is a Natural Language Processing (NLP) project with 3 parts.

 This repository has the following files:

 1. Jupyter Notebooks: These contain python codes and detailed descriptions for each part of project.
     1. [Part1: Tfidf + Logistic Regression](https://github.com/math470/Toxic-Comment-Classification/blob/master/Toxic%20Comment%20Classification%20Part1%20Tfidf%20%2B%20Logistic%20Regression.ipynb)